 Like his better-known colleague, Antonio Vivaldi, the composer Baldassare Galuppi also served as maestro di coro at one of the Venetian conservatories, renowned in the Serenissima Repubblica and indeed throughout Europe for the musical excellence of the girls in residence there.
 Galuppi was employed at the Ospedale dei Mendicanti, and it was for these Figlie del coro (as the girls at the Venetian conservatories were called) that he composed in 1747 his oratorio Jahel, for a cast of six women singers and a chamber orchestra (with mandolins in a single aria).
 The plot recounts the biblical tale of Jael, the courageous Israelite heroine who assassinates Sisera, the cruel Canaanite leader and oppressor of the Israelites.
 After fleeing from a losing battle, Sisera seeks refuge in Jael’s tent.
 Seeing her chance to vindicate her people, she welcomes him in, and after he falls asleep she slays him by driving a tent peg into his brain.
 The act fulfilled the prediction of Deborah, the prophetess and Israelite leader who foresaw that a woman would slay Sisera.

 This bloody episode from the Bible featuring a woman in a powerful and righteous role held obvious appeal to our namesake, Artemisia Gentileschi, who chose to paint the subject.
-In 2009, the finest soloists of Cappella Artemisia, together with the Orchestra Barocca di Bologna (directed by Paolo Faldi), gave the first performance in modern times of this unknown and captivating work, at the wondrous Scuola Grande di San Rocco in Venice under the auspices of the Festival Galuppi.
-In doing so Cappella Artemisia once again opened a window onto yet another important aspect of female musical practice, this time in eighteenth-century Venice.
+This project unites the finest soloists of Cappella Artemisia with the Orchestra Barocca di Bologna (directed by Paolo Faldi), and once again opens a window onto yet another important aspect of female musical practice, this time in eighteenth-century Venice.